dkwingsmt/hots-patchnote-transformer/README.md

 ```

 ### Rebuild i18n
-Only available on macOS.
+The i18n dictionary is included in the repo.
+To update it with the latest client, follow the following steps on a macOS system.

 #### Extract data
-Build with live:
+To build with live, where `<data dir>` is an arbitrary temporary directory for the output:
 ```
 yarn run extract-data <data dir>
 ```

-Build with PTR:
+To build with PTR:
 ```
 PTR=true yarn run extract-data <data dir>
 ```

-Extracting mod can save time for future extracts:
+You can also extract the mod before extracting, which saves time for multiple extracts:
 ```
-dotnet heroes-data extract <game install dir> -o <mod base>
+dotnet heroes-data extract <client dir> -o <mod base>
 MOD=<mod dir> yarn run extract-data <data dir>
 ```